[8 July 17, did some essential line edits and added some material. Currently working on Ch.10.- M]

 “Hey Donny.
 Been a while.”

 Donny nodded.
 He wanted to ask how long.
 They always worked opposite shifts.
 So Donny didn’t know exactly how long it had been since he’d last seen Zeke.
 Maybe since before.
 But if Zeke noticed a difference, he wasn’t letting on.
 He handed a shotgun to Loach and one to Donny.
 The guns had ARQUEBUS LTD down each barrel in chrome block letters like some kind of toy.
 But their 10-gauge 766-grain lead slugs accelerated and compressed to 1400 feet per second by an electrical current.
 They could cut most walls in half, turn an organic person into red mist.
 Donny didn’t know what they could do to a synthetic.
-He’d only seen the guns once when Loach showed him the security locker down in control.
+He’d only seen the guns once when Loach showed him the security room down in control.
 They’d been locked to a wall-rack with a shiny steel chain through the trigger guards.
-But now here one was right in Donny’s hands.
-Why Loach thought needed to be armed like this when they could just cut the power to the nursery level was unclear.
+But now one of them was right here in Donny’s hands.
+Why Loach thought they needed to be armed like this when they could just cut the power to the nursery level was unclear.
 Version ones didn’t have an onboard power supply.
 They drew power through the bottoms of their feet.
-Shut down the level; shut down everything on it beneath a version three, of which there were none currently listed in the building.
+Shut down the level and they’d shut down everything beneath a version three, of which there were none currently listed in the building.

 “I hate this shit.”
 Loach cracked open his gun’s breach and checked the slugs in each barrel.